Law enforcement in the Pitcairn Islands

-The Pitcairn Islands Police, is the police force responsible for the Pitcairn Islands, a British overseas territory, With just two Constables, it is the smallest British police force.
-In the aftermath of child sexual abuse revelations, the force did briefly number five constables including Ministry of Defence Police officers on temporary secondment.
+The Pitcairn Islands Police is the police force responsible for the Pitcairn Islands, a British overseas territory.
+With just two Constables, it is the smallest British police force.
+In the aftermath of child sexual abuse revelations, the force briefly numbered five constables, including Ministry of Defence Police officers on temporary secondment.
 Historically, and until 2000, a Pitcairn Island resident was appointed as the island group's sole police officer, and also acted as immigration and customs officer.
 From 2000 to 2015, the combined police, immigration, and customs role was held by a series of foreign professionals on short-term secondment.
-In 2015 the Pitcairn Government website announced that both previous systems would be employed alongside each other, with one local island police officer and one foreign police officer on secondment, working together.
+In 2015, the Pitcairn Government website announced that both previous systems would be employed alongside each other, with one local island police officer and one foreign police officer on secondment, working together.

 The resident population of the islands has not exceeded 60 in recent years.
 There is a single police station on the main island.
 The legal status of officers in the Pitcairn Islands Police is established by section 79 of the Pitcairn Justice Ordinance 2000, which also defines their duties.